zachmueller/sql-project/project-design/README.md

  - Include functionality to purposefully create fraudulent activity, broken accounting processes, etc.
   - Use R to generate accounting detail material (Excel spreadsheets) as backup for journal entries, ensuring some are different from what's in the database

+### Data Set Focus
+ - Revenue/Sales focus
+  - $X in sales, how to get comfortable with its accuracy
+  - Start with invoices and build supporting documents and JEs from there
+  - Can incorporate fraudulent invoices easily
+  - Monthly sales reports in Excel files (compare workability against single SQL table)

 ---

 ## 4. Tutorials